-The Community Enhancement Grant Committee met via TEAMS virtual platform on September 13, 2023.
-No grants were recommended for award in aid pursuant to Section 2-103(i)(2) of the Transportation Article of the Annotated Code of Maryland.
+The Community Enhancement Grant Committee met via TEAMS virtual platform on June 12, 2024.
+The Committee recommended that two grants be awarded in aid pursuant to Section 2-103(i)(2) of the Transportation Article of the Annotated Code of Maryland.